Vorarlberg: Location

 By far the biggest company in Vorarlberg is Alpla (plastic packaging), followed by Blum, Grass, Gebrüder Weiss (transport and logistics), Zumtobel Group (lighting systems), Doppelmayr (cablecars), Rauch (beverages) and Wolford (textiles).

 Currently, five breweries are located in Vorarlberg: Mohrenbrauerei August Huber (in Dornbirn, since 1834), Brauerei Fohrenburg (in Bludenz, since 1881), Brauerei Egg (in Egg, since 1894), Vorarlberger Brauereigenosschenschaft – Brauerei Frastanz (in Frastanz, since 1902), Grabhers Sudwerk (in Bregenz, since 2016).

 Overall, the economic expansion of Vorarlberg is "very positive and for the future rated more dynamic than for the other states".
+Vorarlberg plans to be self-sufficient in energy by 2050.

 Agriculture

 In addition to the flourishing textile, clothing, electronics, machinery and packing materials industries of the Alpine Rhine Valley, there is also a broad agricultural base, especially in the Bregenzerwald (Bregenzerwald), which is known for its dairy products and tourism.

 Alpine transhumance and cheese production

 The three-level movement farming ("Dreistufenwirtschaft") is essential to the economy of the mountainous regions in Vorarlberg.
 It is also known as Alpine transhumance and describes a seasonal droving of grazing livestock between the valleys in winter and the high mountain pastures in summer.

 Alpine transhumance has a strong impact on the production of cheese in the Alps.
 It ensures that the cattle produces high-quality aromatic milk, the so-called Heumilch ("hay milk"), based on its special diet of natural meadow grass in comparison to silage.
 The use of hay milk in cheese production contributes to the distinctive flavour that determines more than 30 Alpine cheeses, including Vorarlberger Alpkäse, Vorarlberger Bergkäse, Großwalsertaler Bergkäse, and Sura Kees.

 With the aim to support and preserve the local dairy production and the traditional agricultural heritage, the Bregenzerwald Cheese Route was founded in 1998.
 It is an organisation which connects farmers, traders and craftsmen.
 Along the cheese route, visitors are invited to watch the cheese production process and participate in culinary tastings.

 Many cultural habits like Yodel, Alphorn or Schwingen were developed during this time.
 This seasonal nomadism led to the rich culture, architecture and love for nature found in Vorarlberg.
 A significant cultural icon unique to this area is the festive movement of cattle from the pastures to the villages in autumn.
 This tradition is especially popular with tourists.